zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 mind that database connections, transaction managers and transactions are **not thread-safe**.
 You have to prevent simultaneous access from multiple threads.
-For this reason, **using multiple threads with a single connection is not recommended**, but it is possible with care.
+For this reason, **using multiple threads with a single transaction is not recommended**, but it is possible with care.

 Using multiple processes
 ------------------------